tangibleintelligence/clearcut/README.md

 ## TODO
-- Would like to use contextvars to create a contextmanager where additional "metadata" can be specified (and unspecified) which would be included with logging automatically.
+- Would like to use contextvars to create a contextmanager where additional "metadata" can be specified (and unspecified) which would be included with logging automatically. (may not be import with OTLP tracing.)
 - json logging
-- Integration with a tool like Splunk